fjord-framework/consumer/README.md

 #### Redis

 It's also necessary to install and run Redis when running the consumer locally.
 To do so, you can use the official Docker [image](https://hub.docker.com/_/redis/) or follow Redis's [Quickstart instructions](https://redis.io/topics/quickstart).
 Make sure Redis is running prior to continuing.

+#### Fjord Server

+If you're running a complete local setup of all Fjord components, you should already have the Fjord server running by this point as well, so that when Redis receives new records, the server will be able to subscribe and receive them.
+Please see the `server` repo and follow the instructions there if you have not done so already.

 ### Installation Steps